5jt/dyalog-cookbook/manuscript/04 Logging what happens .md

 A>
 A> When you trace through `TxtToCsv` the moment you leave the function the Tracer shows the function `Cleanup` of the `Logger` class.
 The function is declared as a destructor.
 A>
+A> In case you wonder why that is: a destructor (if any) is called when the instance of a class is destroyed (or shortly thereafter).
+A>
-A> In case you wonder why that is: a destructor (if any) is called when the instance of a class is destroyed (or shortly thereafter). `MyLogger` is localized in the header of `TxtToCsv`, meaning that when `TxtToCsv` ends, this instance of the `Logger` class is destroyed and the destructor is invoked.
+A> `MyLogger` is localized in the header of `TxtToCsv`, meaning that when `TxtToCsv` ends, this instance of the `Logger` class is destroyed and the destructor is invoked.
 Since the Tracer was up and running, the destructor makes an appearance in the Tracer.

 [^apltree]: You can download all members of the APLTree library from the APL Wiki: <http://download.aplwiki.com/>

 [^bom]: Details regarding the BOM: <https://en.wikipedia.org/wiki/Byte_order_mark>